 Love also has its shadow: ‘attachment’ and an opposite.
 Many people believe that hate is the opposite of love, which just shows the level of confusion we are dealing with.
 The opposite of love is not hate, but indifference.
 You can do this experiment for yourself.
 Take three plants that are alive.
 Give love to one, hate the other, and remain indifferent to the third one.
 The one you hate will not grow as beautiful as the one you love, but it will still grow because even hate is a form of attention, thus creating an energy exchange.
 It is like an amateur musician playing a melody dedicated to you.
 Perhaps the music is out of tune but they are playing it to you.

 Only indifference denies all exchanges of energy.
 This is why it is easier to transmute hate into love than to make someone who ignores you either love or hate you.

-With love as the harmonious expression of hate and indifference as its opposite, to find the complementary value of love, we either look for the positive side of indifference or for the opposite of hate.
+With love as the harmonious expression of attachment and indifference as its opposite, to find the complementary value of love, we either look for the positive side of indifference or for the opposite of attachment.
 The concept that fits both definitions is detachment.

-It is the moiety between love and detachment that prevents us from falling into hatred or indifference (their respective shadows), for where there is detachment, there can be no hate, and where there is love there can be no indifference.
+It is the moiety between love and detachment that prevents us from falling into attachment or indifference (their respective shadows), for where there is detachment, there can be no attachment, and where there is love there can be no indifference.
 It is only when this fifth essence has finally been brought into balance that we can establish ourselves in the Heart or higher mind.